 I’ll be addressing this so that you can avoid some of these pitfalls when using the Remove URL Tool.

-3. Once you’re done verifying your site, make sure to add other properties of all its variations, that is: www/non-www and http/https versions.
-So for instance, you may have four properties as follows:
+- Once you’re done verifying your site, make sure to add the www/non-www and http/https versions as properties.
+For instance, you may have four properties as follows:

 Step 3: Removing the URLs

 - On your Search Console Dashboard, select the domain property of your blog or any of the other variations.

 - On the sidebar under the Index section, select the Removals option.

 - Click the NEW REQUEST button and enter the URL to remove.

 - Select the option Remove this URL only, then click Next.

 - In the next confirm the request by clicking the SUBMIT REQUEST button.